ktpeace/kudogen/README.md

 ![screenshot](./home-screenshot.jpg "home top screenshot")

-## TO DO AS OF 1/17
+## TO DO AS OF 1/28

 ### IMMEDIATE

-- first generate adjectives by picking randomly 1 of the 4 options of each array in adjectiveList
-- this pushes the chosen adjectives as a prop to Results
-- in Results, check chosen adjectives against resultDescriptions to find winner
-- give description and image matching the winner
-- add adjective logic to pull correct image/desc
+- fix emoji formatting
+- fill in right emoji options
 - create 'take screenshot/save image' button in results
+- add can't submit message and submit button validation

 ### NEXT

-- fill in adjectives, feelings, colors
-- add can't submit message and submit button validation
+- change tagline and favicon
+- make responsive

 ### LATER

 - add reset button for adjs + feelings
-- make home emoji section look better
-- change tagline and favicon
-- make responsive
 - refactor code
 - change colors to not need to plug in hashtags so any color format works in arrays
 - make sure results starts with scrollbar at top